Natalie8a/Natalie8a/README.md

     C -- Logic --> B("🙋‍♀️Full-Stack Dev🎯")

 ```
-# What I've done so far
+# What I've done so far and what I'm up to

-Well, I created [this](https://www.notion.so/Naty-s-Dev-Dashboard-1e511538cbc480d3889fc71831217a2b) Notion dashboard to keep track of things.
-It's still a work in progress in itself.

-## What I'm up to

- - Diving deeper into React so that I can turn the simple Random Excuse Generator, that I created as a 4GeekAcademy mandatory mini-project, into a much more complex and customizable one. </br></br>
- - I'm planning on creating the website for a restaurant that doesn't have one yet...
-But I'm brainstorming and starting before actually offering this to them.
-If they're not interested, I'll just do a fictional restaurant website.</br></br>
- - And well, I guess it goes without saying, I'm following the bootcamp and doing those required readings and projects.
+- Class mini-projects (some straight-up, some with bonus front-end polish).
+- Working on an education app and restaurant app for acquaintances (awaiting their feedback to go forward)
+- Brainstorming spin-offs from older projects that might grow into something more.
+- Planning two personal projects.
+- Currently building the final bootcamp project with my assigned team.

 ## Dev toolkit

-- 🛠️ current stack: JavaScript, Rreact, HTML, CSS, Git, Bootstrap
+- 🛠️ current stack: JavaScript, React, HTML, CSS, Git, GitHub, Bootstrap, Python (Flask), REST APIs, SQL, Unit Testing,
-- 🌱🎯 learning (with4Geeks+on my own): Further React, Tailwind
+    Bash, Fetch API, DOM manipulation, Agile workflows, basic authentication
+- 🌱🎯 planning to learn: Tailwind CSS and contributing to open source.

 ## GitHub Stats📊📈